-4 Results
+4. Results

 Let us consider rate assignment in a CDMA-like system, and compare the performance of the two studied pricing policies.
 Table 1 shows the parameters of the simulation scenario.
-In particular, note that the users are uniformly distributed in a cellular area with hexagonal cells, that are "wrapped around" so that no border effect is introduced.
+In particular, note that the users are uniformly distributed in a cellular area with hexagonal cells, that are 'wrapped around' so that no border effect is introduced.

 The first set of results presented investigate how the price affects the revenue.
-Figures 1(a) and 2(a) show the behaviour of the flat price strategy, whereas in Figures 1(b) and 2(b) the revenue for the usage-based pricing is plotted.
+Figs. 1 and 2 show the behaviour of the flat price strategy, whereas in Figs. 3 and 4 the revenue for the usage-based pricing is plotted.
 In both cases, 120 and 180 users have been considered, respectively.
-It is emphasised that there is a pricing choice which maximises the revenue, as discussed in Section 2.
+It is emphasised that there is a pricing choice, which maximises the revenue, as discussed in Section 2.
 Thus, the price variations adjust the revenue by means of the users' reaction depicted in our model by a change in the acceptance probability.